cb125/Dynamics/README.md

     * Final notes from the 2008 version of this seminar [here](Materials/barker-2008-seminar-final-notes.pdf)

 * Wed 5 May, 3:30 -- 5:30
-* Five presentations, each 20 minutes, including discussion
+* Four presentations, each 20 minutes, including discussion
 * Same link as the normal class; all welcome

 14. 5 May.  **Student presentations**